-"The powers of congress were revolutionary in their nature, arising out of events adequate to every national emergency, and eoextensive with the object to be attained.
+"The powers of congress were revolutionary in their nature, arising out of events adequate to every national emergency, and coextensive with the object to be attained.
 Congress was the general, supreme, and controlling council of the nation, the centre of the union, the centre of force, and the sun of the political system.
 Congress raised armies, fitted out a navy, and prescribed rules for their government, &c. &c.
-These high acts of sovereignty were submitted to, acquiesced in, and approved of by the people of America, &e. &e.
-The danger being imminent and common, it became necessary for the people or colonies to coalesce and act in concert, in order to divert, or break the violence of the gathering They accordingly grew into union, and formed one great storm. political body, of which congress was the directing principle and soul, &c. &c.
+These high acts of sovereignty were submitted to, acquiesced in, and approved of by the people of America, &c. &c.
+The danger being imminent and common, it became necessary for the people or colonies to coalesce and act in concert, in order to divert, or break the violence of the gathering storm.
+They accordingly grew into union, and formed one great political body, of which congress was the directing principle and soul, &c. &c.
 The truth is, that the states, individually, were not known, nor recognized as sovereign by foreign nations, nor are they now.
 The states collectively under congress, as their connecting point or head, were acknowledged by foreign powers, as sovereign, particularly in that acceptation of the term, which is applicable to all great national concerns, and in the exercise of which other sovereigns would be more immediately interested.
 In Ware v.
 Hylton, (3 Dall.
-199,\) Mr. justice Chase (himself also a revolutionary statesman) said : "It has been inquired, what powers congress possessed from the first meeting in September 1774, until the ratification of the confederation on the 1st of March 1781.
-It appears to me, that the powers of congress during that whole period were derived from the people they represented, expressly given through the medium of their state conventions or state legislatures; or, that after they were exercised, they were impliedly ratified by the acquiescence and obedience of the people, &c.
-The powers of congress originated from necessity, and arose out of it, and were only limited by events; or, in other words, they were revolutionary in their nature.
+199,\) Mr. justice Chase (himself also a revolutionary statesman) said: "It has been inquired, what powers congress possessed from the first meeting in September 1774, until the ratification of the confederation on the 1st of March 1781.
+It appears to me, that the powers of congress during that whole period were derived from the people they represented, expressly given through the medium of their state conventions or state legislatures; or, that after they were exercised, they were impliedly ratified by the acquiescence and obedience of the people, &c. powers of congress originated from necessity, and arose out of it, and were only limited by events; or, in other words, they were revolutionary in their nature.
 Their extent depended on the exigencies and necessities of public affairs.
-I entertain this general idea, that the several states retained all internal sovereignty; and that eongress properly possessed the rights of external sovereignty.
-In deciding on the powers of congress, and of the several states before the confederation, I see but one safe rule, namely, that all the powers actually exercised by congress before that period were rightfully exercised, on the presumption not to be controverted, that they were so authorized by the people they represented, by an express or implied grant; and that all the powers exercised by the state conventions or state legislatures were also rightfully exercised, on the same presumption of authority from the people."t character.
-They were as much the government de facto. then, as the legislature at ordinary periods, and in the appointment of delegates to congress, they no more acted in virtue of original powers, derived from the people, than the ordinary legislature in ordinary times.
-They constituted, indeed, the legislature for those extraordinary times; for the interregnum; for the revolutionary struggle.
-The appointment of members of congress by them was therefore no more the direct action of the people, as contradistinguished from the government, than that appointment by the legislatures in other states.
-Still less was any such appointment the act of the people in a national character, as one people, as contradistinguished from their act in their distinct political characters, as independent states.
-This brings me to observe,
+I entertain this general idea, that the several states retained all internal sovereignty; and that congress properly possessed the rights of external sovereignty.
+In deciding on the powers of congress, and of the several states before the confederation, I see but one safe rule, namely, that all the powers actually exercised by congress before that period were rightfully exercised, on the presumption not to be controverted, that they were so authorized by the people they represented, by an express or implied grant; and that all the powers exercised by the state conventions or state legislatures were also rightfully exercised, on the same presumption of authority from the people."

-† See also 1 Kent.
+\S. C. I Peters's Cond.
+R. 99, †See also I Kent.
 Comm.
 Lect.
 10, p.
 196; President Monroe's Exposition and Message, 4th of May 1822, p.
 8, 9, 10, 11.